 It is also crucial to count your calories.
 Much as it sounds odd, counting your calories helps you become more aware of what goes on your plate.
 This, in turn, can help you make more healthy meal choices.

-What’s more, several studies confirm that weight loss programs that include calorie counting resulted in a 3.3 kg more weight loss than those that did not (8).
+What’s more, several studies confirm that weight loss programs that include calorie counting resulted in a 3.3 kg more weight loss on average than those that did not (8).
 You can use a food journal or an app to monitor your calorie intake.

 Are you wondering how to lose 20 pounds of fat?
 You can start by exercising more.
-Increasing your level of physical activity can help you burn calories by increasing the number of energy your body uses.
+Increasing your level of physical activity can help you burn calories by increasing the amount of energy your body uses.